hudayef/MeetuUs/README.md

-# 📊 Project Monthly Report Dashboard (with Supabase)
+# Project Monthly Report Dashboard

 A premium, modern SaaS-style dashboard built for Content Writers to generate, manage, and export their monthly performance reports.